williamcioffi/horrible_r_mistakes/README.md

 &nbsp;

-here is a place to collect MREs of horrible r mistakes so as to learn from them. feel free to contribute.
+here is a place to collect minimum convex examples of horrible r mistakes so as to learn from them. feel free to contribute.